-Curious about sustainable fashion in Singapore?
+Looking for sustainable fashion in Singapore?
 From clothing to jewellery, we’ve curated the best in local labels—from unique clothing to jewellery—that combine ethics and aesthetics.
 And remember: becoming a more conscious consumer is all about making more meaningful choices.
 Progress over perfection.

 We know how difficult it is to quit fast fashion.
 Despite learning about the impact of the industry and learning to love thrifting, swapping or renting, it can still be a struggle to resist cheap deals in high street stores.

 What we’ve discovered on the journey—and from so many inspiring entrepreneurs—is that we all have the power to create a more sustainable fashion industry.
 It all starts by rethinking our shopping habits and making better choices.
 In the now infamous words of designer Vivienne Westwood, we can buy less, choose well and make it last.

 But if you’re looking to build a more conscious closet, where do you turn?
 Look no further than ZERRIN’s ultimate guide to sustainable fashion in Singapore.
-From workwear to loungewear, jewellery to activewear, we’ve done the legwork for you to curate the best in ethical brands locally that create eco-friendly clothing and accessories.
+From workwear to loungewear, jewellery to activewear, we’ve done the legwork to curate the best in ethical brands locally that create eco-friendly clothing and accessories.
 And psst: if you’re looking for the biggest curation of sustainable fashion brands in South-East Asia, visit our online store (relaunching Feb ’23) and look out for pop up announcements on social media.

 NOST is an artisan-made loungewear brand that features hand block printed motifs inspired by architecture.
 Each piece is made using GOTS certified organic cotton, ensuring both softness and durability.
 Their vibrant prints are designed with azo-free or natural plant-based dyes.
 The brand creates timeless designs that you can wear comfortably time and time again.